niranjanthiru/exoplanet-exploration/readme.md

 npx jasmine
 ```
 # API documentation
 OpenAPI specification is used for documenting the API endpoints.
 All the endpoints are documented in openapi.json.
-The simplest way to read the API using swagger UI is by importing to swaggers online editor(https://editor.swagger.io).
+The openapi.json is compiled to openapi.html, which can be opened in a browser to read the API documentation.
+Another simple way to read the API document is by importing the openapi.json to swagger's online editor(https://editor.swagger.io), using which one can also try the APIs.